jaredwolff/resin-hombridge-wemo/README.md

 brew install node
 ```

-1. Download and install the `resin-cli`:
+1. Download and install the `balena-cli`:

 ```
-npm install --global --production resin-cli
+npm install --global --production --unsafe-perm balena-cli
 ```

-1. Download your image from the [download link](https://resinos.io/#downloads) if you haven't already.
+1. Download your image from the [download link](https://www.balena.io/os/#download) if you haven't already.

-1. Modify the image to your liking by using the cli.
+2. Modify the image to your liking by using the cli.

 ```
 $ sudo resin local configure ~/Downloads/resin.img